How do I host my own website at home?

 Step One: Broadband

 Get cable modem (from the cable company) or DSL (from the phone company and various other companies).
 If you can't do that, you'll have to host your website in some other way.
 Your computer must have a fast connection to grapple with video and audio files anyway.
 You don't necessarily have to go with your phone company's DSL offering.
 Check out broadbandreports.com for independent reviews of cable modem and DSL companies.
 Upload speed, not download speed, is the most important feature for hosting websites at home.
+"How fast will my home-based website be?"

 The main limitation will be your upload speed (uplink speed).
 Most DSL or cable modem connections have an upload speed between 128kbps (128,000 bits per second) and 384kbps (384,000 bits per second).